 - I want to use an image for my own work who was involved in creating it?
-Who can I contact to get information? - Who was on shift while the data was taken? - I have a question about column xxx in a data table.
+Who can I contact to get information? - Find out who was on shift for data taking for a given dataset - I have a question about column xxx in a data table.
 Who can I ask about that?